 Vanguard CEO John Bogle, in his book Common Sense on Mutual Funds, studied performance data for mutual funds from 1937–1997 and concluded that: "For the full 60-year period, the compound total returns were: growth 11.7%; value 11.5%—a tiny difference."
 Bogle updated the data through May 2006 and reported a performance differential of just .03%, again a paltry amount.

 But while over long periods of time, the performance differential of investment styles tends to converge, there are shorter periods where one style substantially outperforms another style.
 Investors nimble enough to overweight their portfolios to those styles can generate market-beating returns.

 For example, between March 24, 2000, and December 31, 2006, the Russell 2000 Small-Cap Value Index generated a return of 172%, far outpacing broader market indices and other investment styles.
 The out-performance was likely driven by a recovering economy and may not be repeated in the future.
+Again, between the beginning of 2009 and the beginning of 2019 the Russell 2000 grew 173% compared to the 172% growth by the S&P 500 Index and the Dow Jones Industrial Average.
 Generally, poorer performing small-cap stocks are sold by investors at the first sign of economic weakness and are repurchased when the economy picks up steam.
-Indeed, since the beginning of 2007, the index has underperformed the broader Russell 3000 Index and the Russell 2000 Small-Cap Growth Index.

 While style ETFs enable investors to weight their portfolios in favor of a particular investment style, it should be noted that picking winning investment styles is very difficult.
 Perhaps the chief value that style ETFs bring to investors is the ability to balance their style exposures in way that maximizes risk-adjusted growth.